About Boston College

 The mission of the Student Programs Office (SPO) is to promote student learning and community through student engagement and leadership development.
 The office provides co-curricular opportunities for students to engage in activities designed to promote self-exploration, social interaction, student formation, and leadership development.
 SPO focuses primarily on four key areas: student governance, student organizations, event programming, and leadership development.
 SPO supports the academic mission of the institution by linking student experiences that occur both inside and outside the classroom.

-Additionally, SPO facilitates major, campus-wide programs including Welcome Week Activities, Nights on the Heights (late-night, weekend events), and Senior Week events, and operations including the O'Connell House Student Union and Sub Turri Yearbook.
+Additionally, SPO facilitates major, campus-wide programs including Welcome Week Activities, late-night and weekend events, Senior Week, and operations including the O'Connell House Student Union and Sub Turri Yearbook.

 The mission of University Health Services (UHS), is to enhance the physical and psychological well being of Boston College students by providing multifaceted health care services in the Jesuit tradition of cura personalis (care for the entire person).
 UHS provides a compassionate safe haven for those in crisis and improves student learning outcomes through modifying health related barriers to learning, enabling full participation in the college experience.
 The Department is located in Cushing Hall on the Main Campus and can be contacted by calling 617-552-3225.